-Churning claims dominated the securities arbitration landscape in the early part of this decade, but have declined over the years, as the trading mania waned.
+Churning claims dominated the securities arbitration landscape in the 2000’s, but have declined over the years, as the trading mania waned.
 As the markets improved, we have begun to see a resurgence of churning claims again.

 The common perception among the general public is that a customer who trades his or her account on a regular basis is a broker’s dream.
 While the commissions generated by such activity might very well enhance a broker’s payout, the activity could very easily turn into a broker’s nightmare if not carefully monitored.